Saqib29/crowdsourcing_laravel/README.md

 ### A short description:

 A simple freelancing website which was created by **Aminul Islam Saqib** and **Al Zami Arafat** as a Team.
+Database MySQL is used and for frontend bootstrap and some row css code used.

 Three types of user: 1.
 Admin    2.
 Seller   3.
 Buyer